+In October 2021, we asked 1,375 Which? members about the stove they bought in the past 10 years.
 The reviews are for wood-burning stoves (also called log burners or wood burners) and multi-fuel stoves, not electric or gas stoves.

 Our questions focused on the stove itself, not where they bought it from.
 This means our ratings are for the manufacturer as opposed to the retailer or installer.